Welcome frustrated cat lovers! Skye Blake here, reporting on useful ways to get rid of nasty fleas on your otherwise happy, healthy cat!

 This includes all bedding (yours too!), throw pillows, furniture covers, window seats, curtains, cat trees, and plush toys.

-Wash everything in hot soapy water and repeat as necessary until the fleas are completely gone.
+Wash everything in hot soapy water and repeat as necessary.

 It’s a lot of work but we’re worth it aren’t we?
 Think of how adorable we kitties are!

-Dry everything on the highest heat setting of your dryer to help get rid of any eggs or larvae that might have been left after washing.
+Use the highest heat setting of your dryer to destroy any eggs or larvae left after washing.

-Throw unwashable things out and replace them later after the fleas are gone.
+Throw unwashable things out and replace them after you’ve eliminated all the fleas.

 If any of your precious pets ride in the car with you, carefully vacuum all carpeted surfaces and wash the seats.